 I took out my favorite, super reliable, chocolate cake recipe, adjusted the ingredients and came up with a brand new beetroot chocolate cake recipe.

-At first I was thinking of shredding the beet before adding it to the batter, but ended up boiling and making a puree of the root after having researched about cooked beetroot preparations.
+At first I was thinking of shredding the beet before adding it to the batter.
+I ended up boiling and making a puree of the root after having researched about cooked beetroot preparations.

 The boiling of the beetroot and turning into a puree tactic worked well for me, it is the easiest and fastest option.

-- it will only take you 20 minutes altogether to prepare the batter
+- it will take only 20 minutes altogether to prepare the batter

 - the beetroot makes this cake super moist and healthier

-- bitter sweet dark chocolate and earthy sweet beetroot are meant to be together
+- bitter sweet dark chocolate and earthy flavors of beetroot are meant to be together

 - It’s the ultimate comfort cake